-- wind turbines operate in a variety of wind conditions71 meaning the turbine-only component of the total noise level cannot be determined directly from similar measurements as that for other CIT premises (which are measured only in low wind conditions) - the NZ Standard requires the use of regression analysis techniques to identify the WEF turbine-only contribution to the overall noise levels - there is a need to determine whether 'Special Audible Characteristics' are present in turbine noise emissions, including tonality, amplitude modulation, and impulsive sound.
+- wind turbines operate in a variety of wind conditions76 meaning the turbine-only component of the total noise level cannot be determined directly from similar measurements as that for other CIT premises (which are measured only in low wind conditions) - the NZ Standards (1998 and 2010) requires the use of regression analysis techniques to identify the WEF turbine-only contribution to the overall noise levels - there is a need to determine whether 'Special Audible Characteristics' are present in turbine noise emissions, including tonality, amplitude modulation, and impulsive sound.

-The unique complexity of WEF turbine noise contributes to the residual risk remaining under the incoming legislation.
-The problem of these residual risks (of the Base Case) are the focus of this RIS and include:
+The unique complexity of WEF turbine noise contributes to the residual risk remaining under the EP Act.
+The problem of these residual risks (of the Base Case) is the focus of this RIS and include: